iLert/docs/integrations/zoom/chat.md

 ![](../../.gitbook/assets/Screenshot\_16\_03\_21\_\_15\_48.png)

-1. On the next page, choose **Zoom Chat** as type, name the connector and click on the save button to authorize iLert App with your Zoom account.
+1. On the next page, choose **Zoom Chat** as type, name the connector and click on the save button to authorize ilert App with your Zoom account.

 ![](../../.gitbook/assets/Screenshot\_16\_03\_21\_\_16\_18.png)